-By the middle of the Kamakura period, almost all samurai clans displayed their kamon, and this became an established custom among the samurai class.
-The idea to use kamon to identify a specific family or clan began from the samurai class while the status of the clan, or myōji (family name), initially communicated its power and history.
+By the middle of the Kamakura period, most samurai clans displayed their kamon, and this became an established custom among the samurai class.
+The idea to use kamon to identify a specific family or clan began from the samurai class while the status of the clan, or myouji (family name), initially communicated its power and history.

 But, after the mid-Kamakura period, kamon spread widely among the samurai, each started to have their own.
 Most of the samurai families’ crests developed from the symbols used in all manner of things.
 Kamon became a kind of alternate identity; it was increasingly used among samurai clans to show who they were on the battlefield at a glance.

-The Kamakura period provided many opportunities for samurai to prove themselves in battle.
-In the battlefield, many samurai in various provinces throughout the country took to decorating everything with their kamon from their hatamaku 旗 (battle flags), manmaku 幔幕 (encampment curtains), and umajirushi 馬印 (battle standards) to saya 鞘 (sword scabbards) and their ō-yoroi 大鎧 (armor) and used it to show off their military achievements or to distinguish friend from foe.
-Its increased use was motivated by the practical need to be recognized easily for their achievements that contributed to clans they belonged to as well as to advertise or boast about it
+The Kamakura period provided many opportunities for the samurai to prove themselves in battle.
+In the battlefield, many samurai in various provinces throughout the country took to decorating everything with their kamon from their hatamaku 旗 (battle flags), manmaku 幔幕 (encampment curtains), and umajirushi 馬印 (battle standards) to saya 鞘 (sword scabbards) and oo-yoroi 大鎧 (armor); they used it to show off their military achievements or to distinguish friend from foe.
+Its increased use was motivated by the practical need to be recognized easily for their accomplishments that contributed to clans they belonged to as well as to advertise or boast about it

 While kamon spread quickly among the samurai class during the Kamakura period, the nobles didn’t need to use kamon to boast of their achievements, so the use of kamon nearly died out at the beginning of the Muromachi period.